 For the first time in over 5 years, Susan Fumagalli Mahoney was able to walk again.

-Thanks to treatment by highly skilled specialists with the OPRA™ Implant System, she was able to overcome her challenges andregain her mobility.
-During a recent interview with Kurt Collier, Certified Prosthetist and VP of Prosthetics at Integrum, as encouragement and inspiration to the limb loss community, she shares her journey to recovery.
+Thanks to treatment by highly skilled specialists with the OPRA™ Implant System, she was able to overcome her challenges and regain her mobility.
+During an interview with Integrum, as encouragement and inspiration to the limb loss community, she shares her journey to recovery.

 Recalling life-changing osseointegration surgery; a true miracle

-Mrs. Fumagalli Mahoney received initial treatment for her post-amputation complications and referred to Johns Hopkins Medicine, and the care of Orthopaedic Oncologist Dr. Jonathan Forsberg and Plastic Surgeon Dr. Jaimie Shores.
+Susan received initial treatment for her post-amputation complications and was referred to Johns Hopkins Medicine, and the care of orthopaedic oncologist Dr. Jonathan Forsberg and plastic surgeon Dr. Jaimie Shores.

-Prior to her first appointment at Johns Hopkins, she delved into the field of osseointegration (OI), and actively participated in Cosi Talks, a live weekly show in which Physical Therapist and Amputee Specialist Cosi Belloso answers questions about limb loss.
-“It made the doctor-patient conversation so much easier when I met with Doctor Forsberg a couple of weeks later, because I was so educated on OI from that program alone,” says Mrs. Fumagalli Mahoney.
+Prior to her first appointment at Johns Hopkins, she delved into the field of bone-anchored prosthetics and actively participated in Cosi Talks, a live weekly show in which physical therapist and amputee specialist Cosi Belloso answers questions about limb loss.
+“It made the doctor-patient conversation so much easier when I met with Dr. Forsberg a couple of weeks later, because I was so educated on OI from that program alone,” Susan says.

-After careful evaluation, they decided that her best chance for successful treatment was to amputate the leg above the knee, and receive the OPRA™ Implant System for above-knee amputations.
-“I was completely confident going into the surgery and the results have matched what my expectations were—exceeded my expectations, actually,” says Mrs. Fumagalli Mahoney.
+After careful evaluation, they decided that her best chance for successful treatment was to amputate the leg above the knee, and receive the OPRA™ Implant System.
+“I was completely confident going into the surgery and the results have matched what my expectations were—exceeded my expectations, actually,” she says.

 She underwent stage one surgery in May 2020 and had stage two surgery a few months later.
 “There was another OI patient at Johns Hopkins who had his stage two surgery the exact same time I did, and we’ve been able to connect and just exchange: What are we doing in physical therapy?
 How’s it going?
 What’s working?
 What are you being challenged with?
 Those questions back and forth have been really helpful, and it has certainly been beneficial to my rehabilitation.”